-University of Naples Federico II, founded in 1224, is one of the oldest universities in the history of Italy.
-The university, which was opened by Frederick II Hohenstaufen, the Holy Roman Emperor in 1224, is one of the important cornerstones of European education history.
-At the same time, the University of Naples Federico II is the first publicly funded educational institution in Europe.
+The University of Naples Federico II is one of the oldest universities in the history of Italy which was founded in 1224 by the Holy Roman Emperor Frederick II Hohenstaufen, the university is an important cornerstone in the history of European education.
+The University of Naples Federico II (UniNa) is also the first publicly funded educational institution in Europe.

-Education is given in three main departments and 26 departments at the university.
-The main department names are: Technical and Basic Sciences School, Medical School and Humanities and Social Sciences School.
+The University offers education in three main departments and 26 faculties.
+The main department names are: School of Technical and Basic Sciences, School of Medicine and School of Humanities and Social Sciences.

 World Ranking of the University of Naples Federico II

-According to the 2020 data of QS Ranking, it is ranked as the 392nd best university in the world.
+- According to the 2020 data of QS Rankings, it was ranked as 392nd the best university in the world.

-Although there is no active metro network in the city in general, Naples is an organized city, so it is ideal for a student to live there.
-On the street named Via Toledo, there are shops where clothes of many brands are sold and restaurants where the world’s most famous pizzas can be tasted.
+Despite there is no active metro network all around the city, Naples is an organized city and is generally ideal for students.
+On Via Toledo, there are shops selling clothes of many brands and restaurants where you can taste the most famous pizzas of the world.

-The city of Naples is an important attraction that attracts every student from various angles.
-Miniatures and museums in abundance in the city; the Vatican’s Plebiscito Square and the Galleria shopping point built-in 1890 make the city rich in history.
-At the same time, Naples, with its famous bays, ports and active Mount Vesuvius, is an Italian city loaded with both physical and human elements.
+Naples is an important center that attracts every student from various parts of the world.
+The miniatures and museums that abound in the city, the Vatican’s Plebiscito Square, the Galleria shopping center built in 1890 make the city rich in terms of history.
+At the same time, with its famous bays, harbors and active Mount Vesuvius, Naples is an Italian city is full of both physical and human elements.

 Departments of the University of Naples Federico II

-In Italy, one of the main schools preferred by students who want to study medicine is the Federico II University of Naples.
-The only undergraduate department taught in English at the University of Naples Federico II is the Medical department.
-Students enrolled in the faculty receive their education at Carderelli Hospital in Naples and have the opportunity to develop themselves.
+The University of Naples Federico II is one of the most preferred educational institutions for students who want to study medicine in Italy, especially in Naples.
+The only undergraduate degree offered in English at the University of Naples Federico II is in Medicine Department.
+Students enrolled in the faculty obtain their education at the Carderelli Hospital in Naples and have an opportunity to improve themselves.

 Living Expenses in Naples